isomerpages/psd-corp/newsroom/speeches/_posts/2021-07-28-post-Keynote Address by Mr Chan Chun Sing at the 2021 PSC Scholarships Award Ceremony.md

 layout: post
 description: ""
 image: ""
+variant: markdown
 ---
 ##### Keynote Address by Mr Chan Chun Sing, Minister for Education and Minister-in-charge of the Public Service at the 2021 PSC Scholarships Award Ceremony

 1\.
 A very good afternoon to all of you, Chairman and members of the Public Service Commission, parents, teachers, principals, and recipients.
-1 A very good afternoon to all of you, Chairman and members of the Public Service Commission, parents, teachers, principals, and recipients.

 2\.
 First, a warm welcome and my congratulations to all the award recipients.